 This course emphasizes the study and analysis of literary texts by Canadian authors for students with a special interest in Canadian literature.
-Students will study the themes, forms, and stylistic elements of a variety of literary texts representative of various time periods and of the diverse cultures and regions of Canada, and will respond personally, critically, and creatively to them.
+Students will study the themes, forms, and stylistic

 ETS4U - Studies in Literature, Grade 12, University Preparation

 This course is for students with a special interest in literature and literary criticism.
 The course may focus on themes, genres, time periods, or countries.
 Students will analyse a range of forms and stylistic elements of literary texts and respond personally, critically, and creatively to them.
 They will also assess critical interpretations, write analytical essays, and complete an independent study project.